yy29/yy29.github.io/_pages/about.md

   - /about.html
 ---

 Hi I'm Youyang.
-I am an experienced industrial researcher specializing in  Computer Vision, Natural Language Processing, and Machine Learning, with track record in patents, publications, and practical implementations.

-Currently, I lead a research team at Kioxia Corporation, Japan, focusing on basic and applied studies in Computer Vision, Natural Language Processing, Machine Learning, and Memory Systems.
+I am an experienced industrial researcher focusing on basic and applied studies in Computer Vision, Natural Language Processing, Machine Learning, and Memory Systems, with track record in patents, publications, and practical implementations.
+Currently, I lead a deep learning research team at Kioxia Corporation, Japan.
 My research interests lie in the intersection of memory, intelligence, and alignment in vision and language models.

 I have co-authored over 30 patents and research articles, including publications in notable venues such as ECCV, ACCV and EMNLP.
 Additionally, I have served as a reviewer for venues including ACL Rolling Review, ICCV, WACV, ACL, EMNLP and NAACL.
 I have received outstanding reviewer recognition at EMNLP.
 I am also a Senior Member of IEEE.
 I have over 14 years of industrial R&D experiences, including roles at Kioxia and Toshiba Corporation, and hold a B.Eng from Universiti Malaya, Malaysia.
 The tools I help develop inspect and analyze millions of visual data daily in social infrastructure & semiconductor industries.
 I speak English, Japanese, Chinese and Malay.